splorp/tersus/readme.txt

 -----------------------------------------------------------

-0.1.3 - The "About Time This Thing Was Updated Again" Release
+0.1.3 - The “About Time This Thing Was Updated Again” Release

-+ Added Theme Options for switching stylesheets
++ Added theme options for switching between stylesheets
-+ Advanced and Super Ginormous alternate styles added
++ Added ‘Advanced’ and ‘Super Ginormous’ alternate stylesheets
-+ Added support for Post Formats
++ Added support for post formats
++ Added missing get_sidebar() function to applicable templates
++ Added fallback for the_title for untitled pages and posts
-+ Continued conversion to HTML5
++ Changed base font stack to sans serif
-+ Updated simple_post_class to support a Format-type classname, if applicable
++ Updated simple_post_class to support a format-type classname, if applicable
++ Replaced static class declarations with post_class function
++ Standardized ‘not found’ messaging
++ Standardized and simplified header text and formatting
++ Simplified ‘older’ and ‘newer’ link text
++ Fixed invalid textarea attributes
++ Removed non-valid, IE-specific CSS selectors
++ Removed get_search_form() function from everywhere except the sidebar
++ Continued HTML5 conversion

 0.1.2 — The “Dustbunnies” Release